yc0/yc0.github.io/source/_posts/OpenShift-Administration.md

 # Security Context Constraints, SCC

+security context constraints, SCC, that control the actions that a pod can perform and what it has the ability to access.

 ## Concept
 - it evaluates **at pod creation time**
     - Pod is with the correct SCC, it has to be deleted and be recreated